albertgarrido4/albertgarrido4/README.md

 👨‍💻 Welcome to my GitHub!

 I’m a Multiplatform Application Development student with a strong foundation in Web Application Development.
-Here, you’ll find projects showcasing my skills in languages such as Java, JavaScript, PHP, Kotlin, Swift, and frameworks like Laravel, as well as working with SQL databases.
+Here, you’ll find projects showcasing my skills in languages such as Java, JavaScript, PHP, TypeScript, Python, Kotlin, Swift, and frameworks like Laravel, as well as working with SQL databases.

 🚀 Passion for coding: I enjoy learning new technologies and tackling challenges that help me grow as a developer.
 I strive to optimize my solutions and explore different approaches to software development.